Generalized snake posets, order polytopes, and lattice-point enumeration: Background Preliminaries

-Recall that a lattice polytope is \emph{Gorenstein} if there exists a positive integer $k$ such that $(k-1)P^\circ \cap \Z^n = \empty$, $|kP^\circ \cap \Z^n| =1$, and $|tP^\circ \cap \Z^n| =|(t-k)P^\circ \cap \Z^n|$ for all integers $t>k$.
 This is equivalent to the polytope having a symmetric $h^*$-polynomial \cite{BeckRobins}.
 Furthermore, the order polytope of a poset $P$ is Gorenstein if and only if $P$ is graded (i.e., all maximal chains have the same length).
 Observe that $P(\bw)$ is graded, thus we have that $\mathcal{O}(P(\bw))$ is Gorenstein and has a symmetric $h^*$-polynomial.
-Furthermore when a polytope is Gorenstein the following holds: for all integers $t>k$.

 By also applying Ehrhart reciprocity and the above facts, we expect the root distribution of $L_{\mathcal{O}(P(\bw))}(t)$ to be symmetric, which motivates Theorem \ref{thm:roots} and the computation of its exact line of symmetry.

 \begin{remark} To determine the Ehrhart polynomial (or $h^*$-polynomial) of an order polytope $\mathcal{O}(P)$ one focuses on the poset structure rather than the natural number labeling of the elements in the poset.
 Hence, note that the Ehrhart polynomial of $\calO(P(\bw))$ corresponds with the Ehrhart polynomial of $\calO(P(\Bar{\bw}))$ where $\Bar{\bw}$ is a generalized snake word obtained by replacing all $R$'s and $L$'s in $\bw$ with $L$'s and $R$'s, respectively.
 Because of this, we only consider the generalized snake words that end with the letter $R$ (without loss of generality), unless explicitly stated otherwise. \end{remark}